 - Even small items will often need to be double boxed if there is glass involved.
 This means that the item may end up falling into the issue described in (2) above even if it is physically smaller un-packed.

-- Remote locations in the country, on rural routes out of the city, will dramatically drive up the shipping costs.
+- Remote locations in the country, on rural routes out of the city, can dramatically drive up the shipping costs.

-Keep these items in mind BEFORE deciding to send us your item.
-The time to be surprised and upset about the return shipping cost is NOT after we have worked so hard and completed the full restoration and are returning the clock to you.
+Keep the above items in mind BEFORE deciding to send us your item.
+The time to be surprised and upset about the return shipping cost is not after we have worked so hard and completed the full restoration and are returning the clock to you.
 At this point, there is nothing we can do.
 We do everything we can to keep the packages small and economical to ship, but the shipper will largely decide the return cost, not us.

 Our packing costs are moderate.
 We obtain packing materials in bulk to save you money.
 These costs are a minute fraction of the overall shipping costs, which will be dominated by the service.

 Final Note.
-We sometimes receive items shipped to us from customers that don’t follow the above directions (maybe to save cost).
+We sometimes receive items shipped to us from customers that don’t follow the above directions (maybe to save cost?).
 Such items are often dented, badly broken or otherwise damaged.
-It is possible to ship a moderately large item USPS that is poorly packed and will arrive broken for $20.00.
-If the damage can be repaired and we repair it, the repair cost will very likely exceed the $66 it would have cost to ship it right in the first place.
+It is possible to ship a moderately large item USPS that is poorly packed and will arrive broken for $30.00.
+If the damage can be repaired and we repair it, the repair cost will very likely exceed the $80 it would have cost to ship it right in the first place.
 If the item cannot be repaired, then the point is moot.
-AGAIN, USPS and UPS REQUIRES YOU SIGN OVER THE ITEM TO THEM BEFORE PAYING A CLAIM.
-Fed Ex has not required this, but they will require inspection of your packing materials.
+Some shippers (like USPS) will require you to turn over your item before paying a claim.
+To our knowledge, Fed Ex has not required this, but they will require pictures and inspection of your packing materials.

 Bottom line: Pack conservatively.
 You will pay more to send it UPS or FedEx, but you will know where it is and if you pack properly, you can file and be compensated on any damage claim without giving up your item.